How to Kick Your Weight-Lifting Workout Up a Notch

 We already told you, and showed you, that condition training—aka lifting weights at the gym—is the key to a strong, healthy body.
 It’s based on four fundamental movements (more on those in a second).
 Increasing the effectiveness of your routine is more than just increasing the weight; it’s also making slight adjustments to the aforementioned exercises so that they challenge different muscle groups for a 360 body improvement.
 Equinox’s fitness manager, Kericia Gowrie, shows us how to kick our weight floor workout up a notch.

 Trainer tip: “I would recommend starting with a weight that causes failure in 12-15 reps.
-Once you can make it to 20 reps, its time to get heavier!”
+Once you can make it to 20 reps, it’s time to get heavier!”

 Move #1